 How did you first hear about the national competition and why did you decide to enter?

-What was it like to receive a Special Mention?
+What was it like to win the award?

-Why should others enter EEPA 2017?
+Why should others enter EEPA?
 What advice would you give them?

 What are your plans for the future?